bucs110fall2023/final-project-emily-and-leyli-s-digital-world/README.md

 1- Run the game
 2- Move the cursor over one of the mascot targets
 3- Press the mousebutton
-4- See if the mascot disappears off the screen and increases the score count
+4- See if the mascot disappears off the screen

-Expected Outcome: Hitting the school mascots takes them off the screen and updates the score
+Expected Outcome: Hitting the school mascots takes them off the screen

 Test Case 4: Updating Score
 Test Description: Score number values that appear reflect the points earned by playing the game